Svc::TlmChan Component

 3.5 Algorithms

-A configuration value in TlmChanImplCfg.h defines a set of hash buckets to store the telemetry values.
-The number of buckets has to be at least as large as the number of telemetry values defined in the system.
+In order to speed up lookups for storing and reading telemetry channels, a seeded hash function is used to select a location in an array of hash table slots.
+Configuration values in TlmChanImplCfg.hpp define the number of hash buckets and slots.
+The number of buckets must be at least as large as the number of telemetry channels defined in the system.
 The number of channels in the system can be determined by invoking make comp_report_gen from the deployment directory.
-The number of has table slots TLMCHAN_NUM_TLM_HASH_SLOTS and the hash value TLMCHAN_HASH_MOD_VALUE in the configuration file can be varied to balance the amount of memory for slots versus the distribution of buckets to slots.
-See TlmChanImplCfg.h for a procedure on how to tune the algorithm.
+TLMCHAN_NUM_TLM_HASH_SLOTS and TLMCHAN_HASH_MOD_VALUE can be varied to balance the amount of memory for slots versus the distribution of buckets to slots.
+See TlmChanImplCfg.hpp for tuning guidance.

 4. Dictionaries